TaygaHoshi/tt-project/Lists/List of Combat Rules and Mechanics.md

 + If a character is healed to at least 1 health during unconscious state, they become conscious again and they are considered prone.

 # Summoning
 + Summoner can control their minions during combat.
+A minion disappears immediately when its summoner dies.
 + Summoners have a simple telepathic bond to their minions.
 A summoner will know where a minion is and how much damage it suffered at all times.
 + The minions follow the regular initiative order.
 On a turn a minion is summoned, if they have higher initiative than their summoner, they take their turn immediately after the summoner.
 + Minions gain potency bonus to their damage normally, according to their relevant potency stat.